KRISHNAKANT-KUSHWAHA/project2/README.md

 # New project2

-This project was created from local system for practice
+This project was created from local system for kk